Adverse reactions were manageable1

 Term includes other related terms.
 See full Prescribing Information.

-In 86 patients who received EPKINLY following the recommended 3-step up dosage schedule:
+In 86 patients who received EPKINLY following the recommended 3-step up dosage schedule1:

-• The median duration of exposure was 5 cycles (range: 1-12 cycles)
+• The median duration of exposure was 5 cycles (range: 1-12 cycles)1

-In 127 patients who received EPKINLY following a 2-step up dosage schedule:
+In 127 patients who received EPKINLY following a 2-step up dosage schedule1:

 • The median duration of exposure was 8 cycles (range: 1-33 cycles)

-• Serious adverse reactions occurred in 66% of patients (reactions occurring ≥5%: CRS, COVID-19, pneumonia, and second primary malignancies)
+• Serious adverse reactions occurred in 66% of patients (reactions occurring in ≥5% included CRS, COVID-19, pneumonia, and second primary malignancies)

 • Fatal adverse reactions occurred in 9% of patients, including COVID-19 (5%), pneumonitis (1.6%), cardiac failure (0.8%), pneumonia (0.8%), and sepsis (0.8%)

-ARs=adverse reactions; ASTCT=American Society for Transplantation and Cellular Therapy; COVID-19=coronavirus disease of 2019; CRS=cytokine release syndrome; CTCAE=common terminology criteria for adverse events; FL=follicular lymphoma; ICANS=immune effector cell-associated neurotoxicity syndrome; NHL=non-Hodgkin lymphoma.
+3L=third line; ARs=adverse reactions; ASTCT=American Society for Transplantation and Cellular Therapy; COVID-19=coronavirus disease of 2019; CRS=cytokine release syndrome; CTCAE=common terminology criteria for adverse events; FL=follicular lymphoma; ICANS=immune effector cell-associated neurotoxicity syndrome; NHL=non-Hodgkin lymphoma; ULN=upper limit of normal.

 Connect with a representative to learn more about EPKINLY

-Review the CRS and ICANS events that occurred in the clincal trial
+Review the CRS and ICANS events that occurred in the clinical trial